+256741947400 / +256772447839 info@vibrantholidaysafaris.com

 Ajai Wildlife Game Reserve

-During the colonial times, the reserve started as a sanctuary and was left under the protection of a very powerful local chief called Ajai.
-Ajai declared the area a protected zone in 1937 and introduced tough measures to stop poaching and encroachment on the island.
-After his death in 1965 the sanctuary was upgraded to a game Reserve with the main purpose of protecting Rhinos.
+During colonial times, the reserve started as a sanctuary and remained under the protection of a powerful local chief named Ajai.
+In 1937, Ajai declared the area a protected zone and introduced tough measures to stop poaching and encroachment on the island.
+After his death in 1965, authorities upgraded the sanctuary to a game reserve with the main purpose of protecting rhinos.

 Rhinos At Ajai Wildlife Game Reserve